YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda15/README.md

 When it comes to Virtual Machines and Kubernetes, you can perform basic operations with _kubectl_.
 However, you may quickly opt for _virtctl_ which provides advanced features to interact with VMs; perfect example **console access**.
-Let's proceed with the installation of that tool on the control plane (use v1.7.4 instead if the cluster is on Kubernetes 1.32):
+Let's proceed with the installation of that tool on the control plane (use v1.7.4 on Kubernetes 1.32, or v1.9.0 on Kubernetes 1.36):
 ```bash
 wget https://github.com/kubevirt/kubevirt/releases/download/v1.6.6/virtctl-v1.6.6-linux-amd64
 chmod +x virtctl-v1.6.6-linux-amd64